Trump agreements seek to tie Biden's hands on immigration

 SAN DIEGO (AP) — During the Trump administration’s final weeks, the Department of Homeland Security quietly signed agreements with at least four states that threaten to temporarily derail President Joe Biden’s efforts to undo his predecessor’s immigration policies.

-Officials in Arizona, Indiana, Louisiana and Texas say they are entitled to a 180-day consultation period before any changes take effect.
+The agreements say Arizona, Indiana, Louisiana and Texas are entitled to a 180-day consultation period before executive branch policy changes take effect.
 The Biden administration rejects that argument on grounds that immigration is solely the federal government's responsibility under the Constitution.

+Former President Donald Trump relied heavily on executive powers for his immigration agenda because he was unable to build enough support for his policies in Congress.
+Now some of his supporters say Biden is going too far in doing the same to reverse them.

 The first legal test is in Texas, where the Republican governor and attorney general are challenging the Democratic president's 100-day moratorium on deportations, which took effect Friday.

-Note: This story was first published on Jan.
-25, 2021.
-It was updated on Jan.
-26 to correct the attribution for a statement about Indiana’s decision to keep an agreement with the Department of Homeland Security in place.
-That should have been attributed to Lauren Houck, a spokeswoman for the state attorney general, not Rachel Hoffmeyer, a spokeswoman for the governor.